MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ### October 1, 2019

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] is now generally available (GA)!
-The October 1, 2019 updates for the PC app, HoloLens app, and Common Data Service solution need to be installed to continue using [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]. [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] upgrades will continue to work with your preview license until it expires.
+The October 1, 2019 updates for the PC app, HoloLens app, and Common Data Service solution need to be installed to continue using [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
+Upgrades will continue to work with your preview license until it expires.
 To check your preview license expiration date, go to https:<i></i>//admin.microsoft.com/, and then select **Billing** in settings to ensure continuity.

 New customers must acquire a new GA license.
 Please go to aka.ms/GetGuides for information on licenses, installation, and upgrades.